Hialeah Park is Eternal - An Extraordinary Miami Location

 Thirteen miles were incorporated as a town in 1921.
 Bright and Curtis supplied water and electricity.
 In 1922, the first pari-mutuel greyhound track in America opened at Hialeah under the Miami Kennel Club.
 But in 1924, Bright, Curtis and financier Joseph Smoot established the Miami Jockey Club.

-Through the 1950’s, ’60s and ’70s, a stop at Hialeah seemed a prerequisite for any horse or human seeking greatness on the track or a place in the National Museum of Racing.
+Through the 1950’s, ’60s and ’70s, a stop at Hialeah Park seemed a prerequisite for any horse or human seeking greatness on the racing track or a place in the National Museum of Racing.
 Hall of Fame Trainer Woody Stephens was a fixture at ‘Barn M’ each winter for 50 years.
-Trainers extraordinaire Ben and Jimmy Jones of Calumet Farm fame began the careers of champions at Hialeah.
+Trainers extraordinaire Ben and Jimmy Jones of Calumet Farm fame began the careers of champions at Hialeah Park.

 It was the perfect place to start a champion or stamp a horse as a great one.
 The list is endless of those great horses that trained and raced across Hialeah’s hallowed ground; Seabiscuit, Citation, Nashua, Bold Ruler, Forego, Seattle Slew, Spectacular Bid, and John Henry.
 “The track itself is very kind to horse’s legs,” Hall of Fame Trainer Jimmy Jones once said, “You could bring cripples here and get them sound”.

-Hialeah continued to grow and flourish throughout the 50s and 60s after Eugene Mori purchased the track.
+Hialeah continued to grow and flourish throughout the 50s and 60s after Eugene Mori purchased the horse racing track.
 Mori had the brilliant Flamingo Fountain built and, in 1961, added the Flamingo Pavilion.
-He built an aviary, an aquarium, and the Flamingo Terrace in ’64.

 The buzz was never greater, however, than when the Citation statue was revealed in 1965.
 Executed in Florence, Italy by fourth generation sculptor Thomas Famiglietti, two years in the making, the statue stands, still proud and glistening, on a a 5,955-pound marble base, in the center of the lily pond by the paddock on the clubhouse side.